mravtechinfo/one-for-all/docs/obsidian_docs/PCSB Cheat Sheet (Document by T_G).md

 Making the exploit payload and using the exploit server to send it to the victim Now we have done chatgpt inside the same machine from which we are giving the exam......(heart beat skipped !!!!)

+making the xml payload to send to the exploit server using the burp request also chnaging the content type:text/xml Doing active scan on the the same burp request taking the email filed as selected parameter
+<email>jsjhjfjh@fjdh.com </emai>